haplo-org/haplo-safe-view-templates/README.md

-# A prototype secure web templating language for dynamic JVM lanagues
+# A prototype secure web templating language for dynamic JVM languages

 A experimental web templating language, with the goal of making it almost impossible to write templates with XSS and other common security issues.